The ads above are Google-sponsored;

 If you ride in cold Winter weather, below freezing, you SHOULD consider a lighter grade, perhaps a 10W40.
 Your owner's manual has the grades suggested, although that is probably not in-date for what is available in modern oils (wider viscosity ranges).

 Be advised that Rotella, Rotella-T, Delo, and Delvac oils, WILL be having much less ZDDP put in them, & this started in a small way in 2007.
 Some type of slow phasing out or a reduction was mentioned in a number of places; due to some diesel-equipped cars and trucks that are having catalytic converters installed.
 Diesel oils need more detergents and dispersants in them.
 HIGH levels of detergents are not necessarily the best for Airhead engines.
 The latest information I have shows that, at least for Delo, the ZDDP content is still OK.
-This was in 2011 data, and current off their website in early 2014.
+This was in 2011 and 2014 data.

 Besides the heat treatment variability of some BMW parts like camshafts, followers, and rocker arms, which influence my recommendations ....ZDDP type additives TEND to come into their own (they do offer some help earlier) at the point that things are getting a bit extreme ...high rpm, hot temperatures, lengthy riding at high power levels ...etc.
 ZDDP is fairly critical when breaking in a new engine, or even just new rings or cam followers.